SlapOS/slapos/documentation/slapos.usage.rst

 --------------------

 This kind of commands are used to control the current SlapOS Node.
 Those commands are only useful for administrators of Nodes.
+# XXX: add an environment variable for configuration file.

 slapos node
 ~~~~~~~~~~~